mstksg/inCode/copy/entries/control-intro.md

 guest takes along also the missus as well?
 Should we keep two tables -- one for a one-hamster car, and one for a two-hamster car?

-But we musn't stereotype --- hamsters all have different weights.
+But we mustn't stereotype --- hamsters all have different weights.
 And what if the guests had luggage?
 Maybe we can measure the luggage, and create a new table for every possible total weight combination?